 Once you have identified the department you would like to apply through, you will need to undertake the following steps:

-- Contact the Director of Postgraduate Education or potential supervisor in the relevant department to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a Techne award.
+2. Contact the Director of Postgraduate Research Education, or potential supervisor in the relevant department, to discuss your research proposal, the supervision that may be available, and whether you might be considered a suitable candidate for a Techne award.
 You can also check with the department on their selection process.

-- If the Director of Postgraduate Education agrees that you may be a suitable candidate for a Techne award, you will be invited to submit an application to Techne via the Techne online portal.
-Further information on submitting your application to the Techne online portal is available in the Techne Application Guidance Notes.
+3. If the Director of Postgraduate Research Education agrees that you may be a suitable candidate for a Techne award, you will be invited to submit an application to Techne via the Techne online portal.
+Further information on submitting your application to the Techne online portal is available from the Techne Application Guidance Notes, available on the home page of the portal.

 Application deadline